darumatic/nexus-cli/README.md

 ## Configuration

-The cleaner is deployed into the sdlc namespace and requires the following:
+The cleaner is deployed into the sdlc namespace as a cronjob and requires the following:
 * nexus-cleaner secret in the sdlc namespace
 * nexus-cleaner service account
 * list-pods cluster role